DrAndrewThaler/RingLight/README.md

 - [M3 x 20mm Socket Head Cap Screw](https://amzn.to/2OdD5E6)

 Full build instructions can be found here: [Build Your Own 3D-printed Ring Light to Upgrade Your Remote Meetings](http://www.southernfriedscience.com/build-your-own-3d-printed-ring-light-to-upgrade-your-remote-meetings/)

+## Support

+If you build one, please let me know on [Twitter](https://twitter.com/DrAndrewThaler), [Mastodon](https://oceansocial.us/@DrAndrewThaler), or [Instagram](https://www.instagram.com/drandrewthaler/) and tell me how it goes.
+To support more weird and wonderful projects like this, please check out my [Patreon](https://www.patreon.com/Andrew_Thaler).